armstrjare/rails-json-tagged-logging/README.md

 a `JSONTaggedLogging::TaggedBroadcastLogger`.
 This logger is a subclass of `ActiveSupport::BroadcastLogger` that also supports the `tagged` method.

 > (NB: `ActiveSupport::BroadcastLogger` has issues with `tagged` logging with a block.
-See: https://github.com/rails/rails/pull/49771#issuecomment-2378382227)
+I have open pull requests to Rails to fix this: https://github.com/rails/rails/pull/53105 https://github.com/rails/rails/pull/53093)

 ```ruby
 if Rails.env.development?